 Three fresh baseball products, another pre-season football release, a higher-end basketball product and a popular annual hockey issue are set to arrive over the next couple of weeks.

-Courtesy of The Break Exchange, here’s a roundup of what to expect.
+Here’s a roundup of what to expect.

 2018-19 Upper Deck SP Authentic Hockey (6/5)